-- Maintain Software Assurance coverage for licenses under which you run software on shared third party servers - ▶ Maintain Software Assurance coverage for all CALs, External Connector licenses and Server Management Licenses under which you access your licensed software running on shared third party servers and manage the OSEs in which that software runs - Run your licensed software on third party shared servers solely for your use and benefit - ▶ Deploy your licenses only with Windows Azure Platform Services or qualified License Mobility through Software Assurance Partners.
-For a list of qualified License Mobility through Software Assurance Partners, visit http://www.microsoft.com/licensing/software-assurance/license-mobility.aspx - ► Complete and submit the License Mobility Validation form with each License Mobility through Software Assurance Partner who will run your licensed software on their shared servers.
-The License Mobility Validation form will be made available to you by the qualified License Mobility through Software Assurance Partner.
+- Maintain Software Assurance coverage for licenses under which you run software on shared third party servers - Maintain Software Assurance coverage for all CALs, External Connector licenses and Server Management Licenses under which you access your licensed software running on shared third party servers and manage the OSEs in which that software runs - Run your licensed software on third party shared servers solely for your use and benefit - Deploy your licenses only with Microsoft Azure Platform Services or qualified License Mobility through Software Assurance Partners.
+For a list of qualified License Mobility through Software Assurance Partners, see Authorized Mobility Partners. - Complete and submit the License Mobility Validation form with each License Mobility through Software Assurance Partner who will run your licensed software on their shared servers.
+The License Mobility Validation form will be made available to you by the gualified License Mobility through Software Assurance Partner.